Fritz Szepan

 Friedrich "Fritz" Szepan (2 September 1907 – 14 December 1974) was a German footballer in the period leading up to and including World War II.
 He spent his entire career with Schalke 04 where he won six national championships and one German Cup.
 He is commonly regarded as one of the greatest Schalke players of all time.
 To celebrate the 100th birthday of the club, the supporters voted the Schalker Jahrhundertelf, the "Team of the century": he was included in the midfield.
 From 1929 to 1938 he played for the Germany national team which he led as captain in 30 matches and during two World Cups.

 Usually a highly skilled midfielder, his versatility allowed him to play centre half and as forward.
 He was not very fast, however he compensated his lack of speed with fantastic intelligence, technique and positional play.
 Because of his extraordinary game understanding and leadership, he was later known as "Beckenbauer before the war".

 Career

+Youth

-Fritz Szepan was born in 1907 in the industrial town of Gelsenkirchen, in a family that came to Gelsenkirchen from the East Prussian Kreis Neidenburg.
+Szepan was born in 1907 in the industrial town of Gelsenkirchen, in a family that came to Gelsenkirchen from the East Prussian Kreis Neidenburg.
+His father moved to the industrial centre of the Ruhr area to find work in the mining industry.
+In the typical working-class milieu of the "Kohlenpott", young Fritz grew up as one of six children in the family.
+The straw-blonde boy played soccer in the neighborhood street teams.
+After leaving school without a degree, Szepan completed an apprenticeship as a tinsmith at Küppersbusch and also ensured that his company's apprentice football team was successful.
 He joined Schalke 04 as a youth player in 1924 and remained with the side until his retirement in 1950.
 He first played for the senior side at the age of 17 in 1924.
+At the instigation of his friend Ernst Kuzorra, Szepan joined the first team squad of FC Schalke 04 in 1925 at the age of 18.
 He and his brother-in-law Ernst Kuzorra led Schalke during the era of the team's greatest success in the 1930s when it was the dominant club in Germany.
 Together they established the famous "Schalker Kreisel" system that used short flat passes to overwhelm their opponent's defence.